sarahmovahedi/hello-world/README.md

 What it do, kids?

-Cha girl Sarah out here flexin her paid internship position with the naval academy. get rekt.
+Cha girl Sarah out here flexin her 8 week grown lady job with NPS bois. get rekt.